PeppolTest/test/docs/technical-documentation/peppol-formatting.md

 - The UBL invoice is wrapped in a **Standard Business Document Header (SBDH)** and transmitted securely using the **AS4 protocol**.

 **Analogy:** the *postal service that delivers the letter to the recipient’s mailbox*.

-⚠️ This step comes **later** — the first milestone is simply generating a valid UBL invoice.

 ---